chris-is-coding/personal-portfolio/README.md

 ## Important

-If you want to build a website, please go to my official website portfolio: https://personal-portfolio-gold-rho.vercel.app/
+If you want to see the live website, please go to this official domain: https://www.workswithchris.com/

-## Setup

-1. Add RESEND_API_KEY environment variable in .env.local
-2. In the send-email.ts action file, change the "to" email to your own email